-Nausea is defined as the subjective unpleasant sensation of imminent vomiting.
+Nausea is the subjective unpleasant sensation of imminent vomiting.
 It is frequently accompanied by autonomic symptoms such as dizziness, pallor, and sweating.

 Vomiting is defined as the vigorous oral expulsion of the gastric or intestinal contents associated with increased intra-abdominal pressure.
 Oral regurgitation refers to the effortless, usually postprandial, emesis of food content.

-Vomiting is usually preceded by nausea; the only exceptions are rumination syndrome, in which oral regurgitation is not preceded by nausea, and possibly gastroesophageal reflux disease (GERD).
-On the other hand, nausea is not always followed by vomiting, as in conditions such as chronic functional nausea, postural nausea, and functional dyspepsia.
+Vomiting is usually preceded by nausea; the only exceptions are rumination syndrome, in which oral regurgitation is not preceded by nausea, and possibly gastroesophageal reflux disease.

 There are various established mechanisms that are known to cause nausea and vomiting, including: